HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ##### (VII) Periodical detection abnormal monitoring

-**Description**: The periodical detection abnormal monitoring notification is bout the most recent exception (except for backup/restore failure) during the notification time.
+**Description:** The periodical detection abnormal monitoring notification is bout the most recent exception (except for backup/restore failure) during the notification time.

 ![](assets/hotdb-management/image480.png)

-**Threshold setting**: To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> [Periodical Detection Setting](#periodical-detection-setting)" and the corresponding thresholds have been set, as shown below:
+**Threshold setting:** To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> [Periodical Detection Setting](#periodical-detection-setting)" and the corresponding thresholds have been set, as shown below:

 ![](assets/hotdb-management/image481.png)

-**Note**: The above thresholds are the test environment settings and are for reference only.
+**Note:** The above thresholds are the test environment settings and are for reference only.

 ![](assets/hotdb-management/image482.png)

-**Note**: Backup/restore failure is alerted only if it occurs within the notification time range.
+**Note:** Backup/restore failure is alerted only if it occurs within the notification time range.
 This failures only includes those caused by abnormal conditions after normal backup/restore.

 ##### (VIII) License authorization monitoring

-**Description**: When the compute node license authorization expires, if the detection switch is turned on and the reminder conditions are met, the notification email will be sent according to the set reminder frequency.
+**Description:** When the compute node license authorization expires, if the detection switch is turned on and the reminder conditions are met, the notification email will be sent according to the set reminder frequency.

 ![](assets/hotdb-management/image483.png)